 Today we’re going to be talking about troubleshooting your WordPress site.
 Hopefully, you never have to use them, but these are some great things to know.

 First Troubleshooting Step

-Check WordPress, your plugins, and themes to make sure you’re running the latest versions of everything.
-Keep in mind that the number one reason for successful WordPress hacks is outdated software.
+Check WordPress, your plugins, and themes to ensure you’re running the latest versions of everything.
+Keep in mind that outdated software is the number one reason for successful WordPress hacks.
 You can see more WordPress Security Best Practices here.

 If you’re running older versions of your plugins, themes, or WordPress, it can be causing issues on your site.

 So where do you find this information?
 Finding the WordPress version you’re running is as easy as going to your site’s Dashboard or in Dashboard> Updates.
 It’s right there on your home screen.